 After a recent meeting with Mayor Scott Galvin, it was decided that the Halloween Parade, on Halloween Sunday October 31st, and the Monster Dash, on Sunday October 17th, can proceed this year!
+This year we are dedicating the Parade in honor of all the Health Care workers who have gone above and beyond the realm of what is normally expected of an industry!
 Our club is ecstatic to be able to bring back our biggest fundraisers of the year, not to mention one of the highlights of the year for the citizens of Woburn.
 Most are unaware that the funds to put on the parade are entirely raised through donations that our members solicit.
 It is still early in the process, but we would appreciate anything that you could donate to help us get this parade off to a great start!
 We would like to provide a means by which those of you who support our mission of eyesight research can make a donation towards that end.
 We've set up a form where you can make a donation towards Lions Eye Research, to help us fulfill our mission.

 The Woburn Host Lions Club is emerging from the COVID pandemic with a continued resolve to honor our motto, “We Serve”.

 As the Woburn community moves forward with its re-opening we will be re-starting our activities and public service projects with an eye toward moving our mission forward in the most responsible ways possible.